 Heartland Boys Academy acknowledges that adolescents and their parents today face huge challenges from the culture.
 Teens are assaulted by a barrage of negative peer pressure today.
 The Heartland Boys Academy model for change is called Positive Peer Culture (PPC), which helps young men learn self-worth, significance, dignity, and responsibility as they devote themselves to the positive values of helping and caring for others.

 Athletics at Heartland Boys Academy play a role in leadership development and character maturation as part of a teenager’s development as a whole person.
 Every student is asked to play at least one sport because of the valuable life skills that can be learned.
-For boys inKansas City, Missouri, Heartland Boys Academy offers a number of sports programs.
+For boys inKansas City, Missouri, Heartland Boys Academy offers a number of athletic outlets.

 Heartland Boys Academy is a real answer for struggling youth.
 Please think about looking beyond Kansas City, Missouri to learn how our program for at-risk boys can move your child toward restoration.
 To learn more, please contact us today.

 |More about programs for troubled boys in Kansas City, Missouri: |